ElectricGuitarInnovationLab/Les-Paul-Rail-Kit/README.md

 # the Les Paul Rail Kit
-a DIY 3D-printable kit a la Les Paul's Rail developed and maintain by the Electric Guitar Innovation Lab http://electricguitarinnovationlab.org/lespaul  <br><br>
+a DIY 3D-printable kit a la Les Paul's Rail developed and maintain by the Electric Guitar Innovation Lab <br>
+http://electricguitarinnovationlab.org/lespaul  <br><br>

 This research was sponsored by the Les Paul Foundation; to learn more about Les Paul's life of innovation, visit http://les-paul.com <br>